fedimint/fedimint/docs/setup-docs.md

 ```

 > At any point during the setup if you run into issues, you can run this command to wipe docker for each service and start over again with the install script:
+(Note: you can use the `docker-compose` command or on recent docker versions use `docker compose` instead)

 ```bash
 # for fedimintd